mahimonga/SUE-Safe-User-Experience-/README.md

 - [X] Build models
 - [X] Selecting best model
 - [X] Test and make predictions
+- [X] Creating web Application using flask
+- [] Deploying as API for making extension
 - [ ] Making extension
 - [ ] Loading our model into extension
 - [ ] Try and deploy it…